web-platform-tests/rfcs/rfcs/test262_integration.md

 *   **Default Behavior:** By default, `wpt run` will **not** look for the Test262 directory and will **not** include its tests in the run.
 *   **Opt-in Flag:** A new command-line flag, `--test262`, will be added to `wpt run`.
 *   **Flag Behavior:** When the `--test262` flag is present, `wpt` will verify that the Test262 source directory exists.
 If the directory is missing, `wpt` will raise an error with instructions on how to sync the code (as described in the "Acquiring Test262 Source Code" section).
-If present, it will include the tests in the run.
+If present, it will include the Test262 tests **in addition to** the standard WPT tests discovered.
 *   **CI Integration:** CI systems can explicitly enable Test262 runs by adding this flag to their configuration, after ensuring the source has been acquired.

+## Alternatives Considered

+### Using `--test-types=test262`

+One alternative would be to treat Test262 as a new "test type" within `wptrunner`, discoverable via a flag like `--test-types=test262`.

+*   **Reason for Rejection:** This approach was rejected because Test262 tests are fundamentally different from other WPT test types (e.g., `testharness`, `reftest`).
+They do not live in the WPT repository, have their own unique metadata format (YAML frontmatter), and require a completely different harness and server setup.
+A new, dedicated `--test262` flag provides a clearer separation of concerns.
+It explicitly signals that the user is opting into a distinct, large, and externally managed test suite, rather than just another flavor of a standard WPT test.
+This explicitness also leads to a cleaner implementation, as the logic for acquiring and locating the external test suite can be cleanly tied to a single, unambiguous flag.

 ## Implementation Considerations & Risks

 *   **Vendor Integration:** The responsibility for acquiring the Test262 source code is deliberately left to the user.
 This allows vendors with non-Git source control systems to implement their own mechanisms for syncing the required Test262 revision.
-*   **`WEB_FEATURES.yml` Mapping:** The current mechanism for mapping tests to features relies on `WEB_FEATURES.yml` files being co-located with the tests they describe.
-Since the Test262 source will not be in the main WPT repository, a new mechanism will need to be devised to associate these tests with web features for analysis in tools like `wpt.fyi`.
+*   **CI Submodule Behavior:** While WPT has historically moved away from submodules for vendoring dependencies, using one here as an *optional, on-demand pointer* presents a different trade-off.
+However, a risk remains that some CI systems are configured to check out git submodules by default.
+This could cause an unintentional, resource-intensive checkout of the large Test262 repository.
+The impact and configuration options for common CI systems should be investigated.
 *   **CI Performance:** A full Test262 run is lengthy.
 The impact on CI resources and runtime must be monitored.
 It is anticipated that full runs will be scheduled on a nightly or weekly basis rather than on every pull request.
 *   **Initial Source Checkout:** The first time a user runs with `--test262`, they must ensure the Test262 source is checked out.
 The one-time delay of fetching the repository should be clearly documented.
-*   **Source Code Visibility on wpt.fyi:** A key trade-off is that `wpt.fyi` cannot easily link to the source code of Test262 tests.
-The necessity of this feature and potential solutions (e.g., linking to a harness page with a note) will need to be discussed.
+*   **Source Code Visibility on wpt.fyi:** A key trade-off is that `wpt.fyi` cannot easily link to the source code of Test262 tests without special handling.
+A solution is likely feasible but would require `wpt.fyi` to have access to a manifest that maps test names to their original file paths within the Test262 repository and to be aware of the pinned submodule SHA for a given run.
+This is a similar challenge to other generated tests and can be considered a future enhancement.

 ## Proof of Concept